Block Options

 To uncollapse a single question, click on the question.
 It will remain uncollapsed until you click on a different question.

-Lock Block
+Preview Block

 Copy Questions To Library

 Copy Questions To Library is similar to the Copy Block To Library feature, except that it saves each question individually to your library rather than saving the block as a whole.
-Learn more about it on our Survey Library page.
+Learn more about it on our Library Surveys page.